JavaScript

 Just like there’s a

-in promises.The call
+finallyclause in a try-catch there’sfinallyin promises.The call

-always runs when the promise is settled: be it resolve or reject.It's a good handler for performing cleanup ie. stopping our loading indicators (not needed anymore regardless of outcome)
+.finally(f)is similar to.then(f, f)in the sense thatfalways runs when the promise is settled: be it resolve or reject.It's a good handler for performing cleanup ie. stopping our loading indicators (not needed anymore regardless of outcome)

 ie: